How to Involve Introverts in Employee Engagement Strategy at Workplace

-They need their own time and space to come up with ideas and how to project them in activities.
+They need their own time and space to develop ideas and project them in activities.

 5. No to Surprises

 No, don’t do this.
 Introverts are not fond of surprises at all.
-While a surprise office party for employee engagement will be fine for extroverts, it won’t be for introverts.
-This is because they like planned aspects and surprises throw them off.
+So while a surprise office party for employee engagement will be fine for extroverts, it won’t be for introverts.
+But, again, this is because they like planned aspects, and surprises throw them off.

 When planning for Employee Engagement activities for Introverts, keep this in mind.
 Keep them informed as much as possible.